 Yet another church worker claims to have been fired because of sexual orientation in a case which lays bare the homophobia behind such firings.

-Joshua Gonnerman said he was fired from a Catholic institution because he is a gay man, reported Melinda Selmys on her blog, Catholic Authenticity.
+A man who chooses to be anonymous said he was fired from a Catholic institution because he is gay, reported Melinda Selmys on her blog, Catholic Authenticity.

-While Gonnerman has not released the details of his firing, Selmys has offered worthwhile commentary on how these firings are not about sexual behavior, but sexual orientation.
+While the man has not released the details of his firing, Selmys has offered worthwhile commentary on how these firings are not about sexual behavior, but sexual orientation.

-Selmys explained the Gonnerman is publicly celibate because he has decided to adhere to the magisterium’s teaching on same-gender sexual acts.
+Selmys explained the the anonymous person is publicly celibate because he has decided to adhere to the magisterium’s teaching on same-gender sexual acts.
 He has also “been publicly involved in helping others to find life-giving ways of living that teaching out.”
 His support ministry was featured in an article in The Washington Post a few years ago.
 Selmys wrote: